How to Live Now to Have No Regrets Later

 Like this post?
 Share it with your friends...

 Most of us have regrets.
-I am learning to live a life now–that leads to less regrets later.
-Here are some of the ways that I am living my life now so that I have no regrets later.
+I am living life now in a way that leads to less regrets later.
+Here are some of the lessons I’ve learned, to live my life now, so that I have no regrets later.

 A friend asked me—do you think about people from your past and wished you had loved them more.